YOUR_API_KEY with one of your actual keys.

 4. Basic Token

-Send your API key using HTTP Basic Authentication.
-TheAuthorization header should contain the word Basic, followed by a base64-encoded string of apikey:apikey.
+Send your API key using HTTP Basic Authentication: theAuthorization header contains the word Basic, followed by the base64 encoding of YOUR_API_KEY:YOUR_API_KEY — the key doubles as both username and password.

 Example: